-□ Is the defendant a permanent resident of three (or five) years who wishes to apply for United States citizenship?
+□ Is the defendant a permanent resident of five (or three) years who wishes to apply for United States citizenship?

 Lawful permanent residents may apply for citizenship after residing in the United States and demonstrating good moral character (see §48.1) for five years.
 8 USC §1427.
-Special procedures apply to spouses and minor children of United States citizens (who need show only three years of permanent residency), military personnel, and religious workers.
+Special procedures apply to spouses and minor children of United States citizens (who need show only three years of permanent residency), military personnel (who may need one year), and religious workers.
 8 USC §1430.

-- Does or did the defendant have a parent or grandparent who is or was a United States citizen? - □ Was the defendant a permanent resident under age 18 when a parent naturalized?
+□ Did the defendant have a parent or grandparent who was a United States citizen at the time of defendant's birth?

+□ Was the defendant a permanent resident under age 18 when a parent naturalized?